AttractMore/AttractMore9/content/environment.md

 extraStyles: "/css/miscellaneous.css"
 ---

-The internet uses a lot of powerand is responsible for [3.7% of global emissions](https://ecofriendlyweb.org/).
+The internet uses a lot of power and is responsible for [3.7% of global emissions](https://ecofriendlyweb.org/).
 Of course, it's not just the laptops, tablets and phones we use, the main power consumers are the web servers and the networks that keep the internet running.

 According to some [estimates](https://www.websitecarbon.com/), the internet as a whole uses around 416TWh per year which is more than the annual electricity consumption of the entire UK.
 A large part of this energy use is due to streaming video and playing games.
 Back in 2018, [Fortune reported](https://fortune.com/2018/10/02/netflix-consumes-15-percent-of-global-internet-bandwidth/) that Netflix alone was using 15% of the internet bandwidth.